 Whether you’re ready to move up in the world of websites from that original beer budget or are ready to invest in a fabulous one from the start, the website is one area where your money can go the furthest.
 Having a beautifully designed, functional website that hits all of Google’s sweet spots and brings your prospects through the sales funnel or buyers’ journey is the Dom of champagne.

 Develop a Cohesive Marketing Plan

 When you’re building a business and on that shoe-string beer budget, you work with what you have and marketing is done when there’s budget and a need.
 Those plans are often looking a quarter in advance at most.
-Once you have some budget, take the time to develope a full blown marketing plan.
+Once you have a budget, take the time to develope a full-blown marketing plan.
 Not the ones used in a business plan, but one that makes sense in guiding your marketing initiatives this month, in 6 months, in a year, in five years – you get the idea.
-It should be just as useful now in the day-to-day initiatives as it for setting the path for the future.
-It should also align perfectly with the overall business strategy and objectives as well as sales, operations, customer service, fullfillment, etc. By doing this you’re increasing overall efficiency, impact and ROI.
+It should be just as useful now in the day-to-day initiatives as it is for setting the path for the future.
+It should also align perfectly with the overall business strategy and objectives as well as sales, operations, customer service, fulfillment, etc. By doing this you’re increasing overall efficiency, impact, and ROI.

-One of the biggest peices of advice I can give is stay consistent.
+One of the biggest peices of advice I can give is to stay consistent.
 It’s tempting to let marketing dip because things are busy or sales are up, but the more consistent you are the higher your ROI is.
-By having a consistent marketing budget and consistent initiatives, like Inbound Marketing, is really the key to continued success.
+Having a consistent marketing budget and consistent initiatives, like Inbound Marketing, is really the key to continued success.

 The Beer Budget